Creation Care Task Force

 - Chesapeake Bay Trust works for and provides grants to other nonprofits for a healthy Bay and its tributaries.

-- Citizen Climate Lobby focuses specifically on climate change.
+- Citizens' Climate Lobby focuses specifically on climate change.
 There are numerous chapters around Virginia and the U.S. View recordings of past guest speakers on their website or Facebook page.

 - Climate Psychology Alliance has excellent resources including “toolkits” for dealing with extreme heat.